Paper Giant

 We ran hybrid workshops with complex groups of stakeholders, mapping specific technical and policy issues.

-A new framework for understanding energy security in Australia
+Building a new framework for energy security

 A strategic framework